danaezack/barkend/README.md

 ## Description

 Barkend is a dog search and filtering application designed to help users find their purfect companion.
-In it's current state, users can easily search for dogs based on size.
+In it's current state, users can easily search for dogs based on breed keyword and/or filter dogs by size.
 Whether you're looking for a playful Labrador Retriever or a loyal German Shepherd, Barkend makes it simple to discover dogs that need a furever home.

 ## Installation
 ### In your terminal...